desecho/blog/content/posts/how-to-watch-movies-and-tv-shows-on-pc.md

 ## Netflix & Amazon Prime

-You can find a list of Movies and TV shows available on Netflix & Amazon Prime on [JustWatch](https://www.justwatch.com/).
+You can find a list of movies and TV shows available on Netflix & Amazon Prime on [JustWatch](https://www.justwatch.com/).

 ### Netflix